 In the View or Add Terms page, you can search for a text in the terms, context and reference.

 By default, when you export a localized language, you will get a file with all the term-translation pairs.
-If you click on Advanced Options at the export step, you will be able to export by the default filters (untranslated, translated, automatic, not automatic, fuzzy) or by tags.
+If you click on Advanced Options at the export step, you will be able to export by the default filters (untranslated, translated, automatic, not automatic, fuzzy), order (default or alphabetical) and tags.

 Note: If you're using one of the code hosting platform integrations (with GitHub, Bitbucket, GitLab or VSTS), notice that there are filters available there too.
 Each linked language has its own Settings, where you can choose what strings to import or export (see the Add Import Rule and Add Export Filter links).